 Learn how to make lemon rice that really packs a punch, because that’s how anything lemony should be – punchy!
 This delicious dish from South India is also called chitranna, and is really versatile because it can be eaten as a main with yogurt, or as a side with fish, curries, chicken, korma etc. If you have extra lemons, don’t make lemonade -try this lemon rice instead!

-Can we just pause for a minute and admire that colour please?
+Can we just pause for a minute and admire that color please?
 And those fluffy grains of rice, each one separate?
-That’s the beauty of this simple, easy lemon rice – it takes minutes to make but is packed with flavour and looks gorgeous.
+That’s the beauty of this simple, easy lemon rice – it takes minutes to make but is packed with flavor and looks gorgeous.

 I’ve grown up eating this for breakfast and I really don’t know why.
 But I guess my mum would put this together when she had extra rice leftover from the previous night.
 Squeeze some lime juice, stir fry a few things and you have this piping hot, lemony rice dish that’s ready in five minutes tops!
 She would grate some coconut on top and really – I can’t forget the smell!